 |Star anise (Illicium verum) fruits.
 Note for rust-red color husk.
 The seeds are encased inside the husk.||Star anise seeds.
 The seeds have similar flavor and taste as that of anise.|

-Star anise (Illicium verum) is a spicy fruit, obtained from evergreen tree native to South-West China.
-It has similar flavor and taste like that of anise seed.
-Star-anise tree bears star-shaped fruits which turn rust-red color when ripen.
-Interiorly, these fruits envelope amber-colored seeds.
-Both the seed as well as fruit husks used as spice in cooking.
+Star anise (Illicium verum) is a spicy fruit-pod, obtained from the evergreen tree native to South-West China.
+It has a similar flavor and taste like that of anise seed.
+Star-shaped fruits appear on the tree which turns rust-red color when completely ripe.
+On the interior, these fruits envelope small, round, amber-colored seeds.
+Both the seed as well as fruit husks used as a spice in cooking.

-Exotic anise spice carry some of the important plants derived chemical compounds that are known to have been anti-oxidant, disease preventing, and health promoting properties.
+Exotic anise spice holds some of the important plants derived chemical compounds that are known to have been antioxidant, disease preventing, and health promoting properties.

-the main essential volatile oil that gives the characteristic sweet, aromatic flavor to anise seed is anethole.
-Other important compounds found in these seeds include estragol, p-anisaldehyde, anise alcohol, acetophenone, pinene and limonene.
+The primary essential volatile oil that gives the characteristic sweet, aromatic flavor to anise seed is anethole.
+Other important compounds found in these grains include estragol, p-anisaldehyde, anise alcohol, acetophenone, pinene, and limonene.

-Anise seed oil obtained from extraction of the seeds has been found application in many traditional medicines as stomachic, anti-septic, anti-spasmodic, carminative, digestive, expectorant, stimulant and tonic agent.
+Anise seed oil obtained from extraction of the seeds has been found application in many traditional medicines as a stomachic, antiseptic, anti-spasmodic, carminative, digestive, expectorant, stimulant and tonic agent.

 The spice also contains good amounts of anti-oxidant vitamins such as vitamin-C and vitamin-A.

 Dried as well as ground anise powder can be readily available in the spice market year-round.
-Choose anise seeds from organic herb stores for authenticity.
-Buy them in small quantities so that they would last for 3-4 months, since they lose their flavor because of evaporation of essential oils.
-Fresh seeds should feature brilliant olive-green to grey-brown color and give rich aroma when rubbed between index and thumb fingers.
-Avoid seeds that have broken tips or those of old stocks as they feature less in essential oils and, therefore, poor in quality.
+Choose anise seeds from organic herb stores for purity and authenticity.
+Buy them in small quantities so that they would last for 3-4 months since they lose their flavor due to evaporation of essential oils.
+Fresh seeds should feature bright olive-green to grey-brown color and give rich aroma when rubbed between index and thumb fingers.
+Avoid seeds that have broken tips or those of old stocks as they deprived of essential oils and, therefore, inferior in quality.

 At home, store anise in airtight containers; place in cool, dark place.
-Powder/ground form should be kept in airtight containers and used as early as possible since it can lose its flavor rather quickly.
+Ground powdered anise should be kept in airtight containers and used as early as possible since it loses its flavor rather quickly.

-Anise seed as well its oil found application in many traditional medicines for their distinctive health promoting and disease preventing roles.
+Anise seed as well its oil found application in many traditional medicines for their unique health promoting and disease preventing roles.

-The essential oil "anethole" (anise seeds comprises 75 - 90%) has been found to have estrogenic effect.
-The decoction obtained from the seeds oftentimes prescribed in the nursing mothers to promote breast-milk production.
+The essential oil "anethole" (anise seeds comprises 75 - 90%) has been found to have the estrogenic effect.
+The decoction obtained from the seeds often prescribed in the nursing mothers to promote breast-milk production.

 Anise seeds, its oil as well as fresh young leaves used in cooking.
 The flavor may be heightened by gentle toasting the seeds.
-Its seeds impart sweet-aromatic flavor and employed in variety of savory and sweet dishes.
-The whole seeds, and oftentimes freshly ground powder can be added to the recipes at the last moment to limit the evaporation of essential volatile oils in them.
+Its seeds feature sweet, aromatic flavor.
+They employed in a variety of savory and sweet dishes.
+The whole seeds, and often freshly ground powder can be added to the recipes at the last moment to limit the evaporation of essential volatile oils in them.

-This delicate spice is being used as flavoring base in soups, sauces, breads, cakes, biscuits and in confectionary.
+This delicate spice used as a flavoring base for soups, sauces, bread, cakes, biscuits and in the confectionary.

-Its seeds also used as a flavoring base in the preparation of herbal tea; and a liquor called anisette.
+Its seeds also used as a flavoring base for the preparation of herbal tea; and a liquor called anisette.